ProspectiveCo/perspective-examples/examples/influxdb/streaming/README.md

 You can start interacting and adjusting the view.
 Click the dashboard title called "untitled" on the top left corner to open the configuration tab.

-Once the configration tab is opened on the right, you can adjust the view setting.
-Try grouping by station_name and deactive some of the columns to show:
+Once the configuration tab is opened on the right, you can adjust the view setting.
+Try grouping by station_name and deactivate some of the columns to show:

 ![InfluxDB Dashboard](imgs/prsp-04.png)